mvicendese/Copy-Arithmetic-Sprint/DEPLOYMENT.md

 # Arithmetic Sprint - Deployment Guide

-This guide provides instructions for setting up and running the Arithmetic Sprint application in a local development environment.
+This guide provides instructions for setting up and running the Arithmetic Sprint application locally.

+## Prerequisites

+-   Node.js (v18 or later recommended)
+-   npm (usually comes with Node.js)

 ## How to Run the Application